-- A. The Department is obligated not only to investigate the criminal offenses and incidents, but to recognize and react in a positive manner to the emotional trauma experienced by the victim(s), family(s), and member(s) of the public, who have witnessed/suffered such crimes or incidents. - B. Special emphasis should be placed on victim assistance and community cooperation to reduce victim/community trauma and fear.
+- A. The Department is obligated not only to investigate the criminal offenses and incidents, but to recognize and react in a positive manner to the emotional trauma experienced by the victim(s), family(s), and member(s) of the public, who have witnessed/suffered such crimes or incidents. - B. Special emphasis should be placed on victim assistance and community cooperation in order to reduce victim/community trauma and fear.
 Therefore, officers should: - 1.
 Approach victims in an empathic and supportive manner.
 Demonstrate concern and sensitivity. - 2.
-Attempt to effectively calm the victim and reduce the victim's alienation. - 3.
+Attempt to effectively calm the victim and reduce the victim's fear. - 3.
 Reassure the victim that a comprehensive investigation will be conducted by the police to find and prosecute the person(s) responsible for the crime. - 4.
 Consider the safety of the victim(s) by recommending and providing extra patrol, and/or providing prevention and precautionary advice. - 5.
-Provide referral information such as counseling and other appropriate public support and assistance agencies. - 6.
-Advise the victim of criminal and civil options.
+Provide referral information for services such as counseling and other appropriate public support and assistance agencies.